ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 The EGAPx software is currently experiencing issues with the normal workflow and accessing NCBI resources from the internet.
 Make sure to use the offline mode through the local cache option (-lc flag).

+##### KNOWN ISSUE

+Sometime when downloading the gnomon/2 directory it'll fail randomly with an error message that ends with: ftplib.error_temp: 421 Idle timeout (60 seconds): closing control connection

+Just ignore it and re-submit the job.

 #### EGAPx Config - EGAPx v0.1 to v0.4
 The <i>egapx/ui/assets/config/process\_resources.config</i> file specifies up to 31 cores (huge\_Job).